Congress has proven, more things change, more things remain the same

 On Rahul Gandhi, Dr. Shastri says that sometimes leaders become loose cannons.
 They fire, but do not know in which direction the cannon will go.
 Unpredictability, lack of clear focus is something that you see in his responses.
 It could be argued that he is raising the right issues, but not approaching it in the best way.

-When you in opposition, there should be a synchronisation in your response.
+When you in opposition, there should be synchronisation in your response.
 That is not there in Rahul Gandhi.
 One must recall the incident when he tore an ordinance, when Dr. Manmohan Singh was in power.
 Sometimes his responses today is a reminder of that approach.

 There is a small group of people advising him, but the question is does it have the party's approval?
 He needs to work in tandem with the party's line.
 Once he says something, the rest of the party scurry around to understand what the party's line is, Dr. Sandeep Shastri says.